NCAA Season 95 basketball tournaments: Imports

-Seniors' tournament
+Men's tournament

 Elimination round

 At the end of the elimination round, three-time defending champion San Beda finished first with an undefeated season, winning all 18 games.
 In their final elimination round game, they defeated Lyceum, the last team to win all 18 elimination round games, in 2017.
 This allowed the Red Lions to advance to the Finals outright, while modifying the usual Final Four format to a stepladder one.
 The Red Lions, who last finished the elimination round undefeated in 2010, advanced to their 14th consecutive Finals appearance.
 The Pirates finished second, awaiting the winning of the first round of stepladder semifinals.

 The final participant of the Final Four was determined the following day.
 With Letran already guaranteed the third seed, only the fourth seed was up for grabs.
 The San Sebastian Stags defeated the Perpetual Altas to eliminate the Mapua Cardinals to qualify.
 With elimination confirmed, the Cardinals lost the next game against the Benilde Blazers.
 The last game of the eliminations had season host Arellano losing to JRU.